zetlanddk/zetlobot/README.md

 1. **Weather Tool**: The bot can fetch real-time weather information for any location.

    - Example: "What's the weather like in London right now?"

-2. **Web Search**: The bot can search the web for up-to-date information using [Exa](https://exa.ai).
-   - Example: "Search for the latest news about AI technology"
-   - You can also specify a domain: "Search for the latest sports news on bbc.com"

 ### Extending with New Tools